End-to-End Weak Supervision: End-to-End Weak Supervision

 \subsection{Training the Encoder}

-The key question now is how to train \encoder, i.e. how can we learn an accurate mapping of the sample-by-sample accuracies, given that we do not observe any labels? \\ \emph{We hypothesize that in most practical cases, features, latent label, and labeling function aggregations are intrinsically correlated due to the design decisions made by the users defining the features and LFs.
-Thus, we can jointly optimize $e$ and $f$ by maximizing their agreement with respect to the target downstream loss $L$ in an end-to-end manner}. \\ See Algorithm~\ref{alg:main} for pseudocode of the resulting \weasel\ algorithm.
+The key question now is how to train \encoder, i.e. how can we learn an accurate mapping of the sample-by-sample accuracies, given that we do not observe any labels?

+First, note that initializing \encoder with random weights will lead to latent label estimates close to an equal weighted vote, which acts as a reasonable baseline for label models in data programming (and crowdsourcing), where in expectation votes of LFs are assumed to better than random guesses.
+Thus, $P_\theta(y |\lfs, \features)$ will provide a better than random initial guess for $y$. \emph{We hypothesize that in most practical cases, features, latent label, and labeling function aggregations are intrinsically correlated due to the design decisions made by the users defining the features and LFs.
+Thus, we can jointly optimize $e$ and $f$ by maximizing their agreement with respect to the target downstream loss $L$ in an end-to-end manner}.
+See Algorithm~\ref{alg:main} for pseudocode of the resulting \weasel\ algorithm.
 The natural classification loss is the cross-entropy, which we use in our experiments, but in order to encode our desire of maximizing the agreement of the two separate models that predict based on different views of the data, we adapt it\footnote{This holds for any asymmetric loss, while for symmetric losses this is not needed.} in the following form: The loss is symmetrized in order to compute the gradient of both models using the other model's predictions as targets.
 To that end, it is crucial to use the \texttt{stop-grad} operation on the targets (the second argument of $L$), i.e. to treat them as though they were ground truth labels.
 This choice is supported by our synthetic experiment and ablations.
 This operation has also been shown to be crucial in siamese, non-contrastive, self-supervised learning, both empirically \cite{BYOL, simSiam} and theoretically \cite{tian2021understanding}.
 By minimizing simultaneously, both, $L(y_e, y_f)$ and $L(y_f, y_e)$ to jointly learn the network parameters for $e$ and the downstream model $f$ respectively, we learn the accuracies of the noisy sources $\lfs$ that best explain the patterns observed in the data, and vice versa the feature-based predictions that are best explained by aggregations of LF voting patterns.